- Search The Registry

 - My Account

-After the Blazes drifted apart in the late 1950s, McDaniel was involved in a variety of activities, including operating a tavern on Chicago's South Side in the 1950s and 1960s and playing with a version of the Ink Spots in the 1970s.
-He continued performing, however, backing the singer Sam Cooke, and in 1971, he joined the Ink Spots as a guitarist, a job that lasted 10 years.
+After the Blazes drifted apart in the late 1950s, McDaniel was involved in various activities, including operating a tavern on Chicago's South Side in the 1950s and 1960s and playing with a version of the Ink Spots in the 1970s.
+He continued performing, however, backing the singer Sam Cooke, and in 1971, he joined the Ink Spots as a guitarist, a job that lasted ten years.

-In the 1980s, McDaniel joined forces with Dave Clark, a veteran tenor saxophonist who ended up joining McDaniel's final group, the Blues Swingers.
-He performed regularly after that, and in 1994, recorded "Let Your Hair Down!
+In the 1980s, McDaniel joined forces with Dave Clark, a veteran tenor saxophonist who joined McDaniel's final group, the Blues Swingers.
+He performed regularly after that, and in 1994, he recorded "Let Your Hair Down!
 (Delmark) with the Blues Swingers.
 Known for blues-drenched jazz and jazz-drenched blues, McDaniel was a part of the Windy City scene for most of his 80 years.
 He played contemporary Blues, Jive, Jazz Blues, Jump Blues, and Modern Electric Blues.

 McDaniel was nicknamed “Butter” by Billie Holiday.
 He died in Chicago on July 22, 1995, the day after his 80th birthday.